GitHubDragonFly/CAER_Video_GUI/README.md

 Tested as working in Windows 10 with python v3.6.8.

 # CAER_Multi_Video_GUI
-This particular version only allows playing videos from multiple sources and taking screenshots from either.
+This particular version only allows playing videos from multiple sources and taking screenshots from either (no visual effects).

 Requirements: the same as the above CAER_Video_GUI.